 THEOPHILUS NII MARTEY Director/Leader

-Theo Nii Martey is a talented artist who was born and raised in Accra Ghana, West Africa.
-Theo is a Songwriter, Recording Artist, Producer, Performer and Teacher.
-He has taught and performed African drumming, dancing and music in Ghana and internationally, England, Ireland, Mexico, Canada and the United States.
-At the age of 6, Theo began performing with the African Personality youth Ensemble in 1986 and he then joined the Shidaa Cultural Troup in 1989.
+At the age of 6, Theo began performing with the African Personality Youth Ensemble and then joined the Shidaa Cultural Troup in 1989.
 At age 17 he joined the Dance Factory Company at the National Theater of Ghana in 1997, one of the most sought-after performance ensembles in Ghana.
 When in London in 2000-2002, he performed with the Brekete Drum and Dance Ensemble.

 While touring with the Brekete Ensemble, drummer, dancer, and choreographer Theo Martey, formulated the idea to create the Akwaaba Ensemble in 2002.
 The Akwaaba Ensemble’s energetic and engaging performances are a reflection of their name, which means ‘welcome’ in the Twi language of the Ashanti tribe of Ghana.
 At each performance the Ensemble brings West African drumming, music and dance to vivid life, holding sway with the rich and subtle rhythmic patterns and styles specific to different tribal groups of West Africa.